UnexomWid/eryn/README.md

 >
 > Also: change the syntax wisely.
 Otherwise, you might run into some problems (see [here](https://github.com/UnexomWid/eryn/wiki/Options#remarks)).

-# Documentation

-For the complete documentation, and some more examples, check [the wiki](https://github.com/UnexomWid/eryn/wiki).

 # Releases

 [0.3.0](https://github.com/UnexomWid/eryn/releases/tag/0.3.0) - June 14th, 2022